 Just today I was able to use this headset with my computer to listen to music and dictate a review to my voice recognition software.
 It works well, but I have to talk louder for the voice recognition software to hear me properly.
 One I closed the boom the connection was closed as well, and when I reopened it, the computer does not automatically start using it (I have to do this manually).
 Other than that, I was very excited to try this with my desktop computer as I bought a USB Bluetooth adapter.

-The overall performance and quality of the Motorola HS850 is excellent and without defects, but if you ever do encounter any defects, Motorola does provide a one year limited warranty.
+The overall performance and quality of the Motorola HS850 are excellent and without defects, but if you ever do encounter any defects, Motorola does provide a one-year limited warranty.
 Now this limited warranty does not cover everything, so I suggest buying for a retailer that provides their own warranty for free.
 This headset is very simple to use and is designed to attach itself to your ears perfectly without any discomfort.
-I would highly recommend this wireless headset to all who have a Bluetooth compatible phone and who want to get rid of as many wires as possible from their lives.
+I would highly recommend this wireless headset to all who have Bluetooth compatible phones and who want to get rid of as many wires as possible from their lives.